Nats get RHP Kelvin Herrera from Royals for 3 minor leaguers

 Morel is a righty from the Dominican Republic in his first professional season.

-AP Sports Writer Dave Skretta in Kansas City, Mo., contributed to this report.
+AP Sports Writer Dave Skretta and freelancer Alan Eskew in Kansas City, Mo., contributed to this report.

 More AP Baseball: https://apnews.com/tag/MLBbaseball